awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-batch-code.md

 + Amazon SageMaker sets environment variables specified in [CreateModel](API_CreateModel.md) and [CreateTransformJob](API_CreateTransformJob.md) on your container\.
 Additionally, the following environment variables will be populated:
   + `SAGEMAKER_BATCH` is always set to `true` when the container runs in Batch Transform\.
   + `SAGEMAKER_MAX_PAYLOAD_IN_MB` is set to the largest size payload that will be sent to the container via HTTP\.
   + `SAGEMAKER_BATCH_STRATEGY` will be set to `SINGLE_RECORD` when the container will be sent a single record per call to invocations and `MULTI_RECORD` when the container will get as many records as will fit in the payload\.
   + `SAGEMAKER_MAX_CONCURRENT_TRANSFORMS` is set to the maximum number of `/invocations` requests that can be opened simultaneously\.
 **Note**
 The last three environment variables come from the API call made by the user\.
-If the user doesn’t set values to them then they will not be passed\.
-At which case, either the default values or the values requested by the algorithm \(in response to the `/execution-parameters`\) are used\.
+If the user doesn’t set values for them,  they aren't passed\.
+In that case, either the default values or the values requested by the algorithm \(in response to the `/execution-parameters`\) are used\.
 + If you plan to use GPU devices for model inferences \(by specifying GPU\-based ML compute instances in your `CreateTransformJob` request\), make sure that your containers are nvidia\-docker compatible\.
 Don't bundle NVIDIA drivers with the image\.
 For more information about nvidia\-docker, see [NVIDIA/nvidia\-docker](https://github.com/NVIDIA/nvidia-docker)\.